MicrosoftEdge/WebView2Feedback/specs/PeriodicBackgoundSyncAndBackgroundSync.md

   /// From the [Web Standard](https://wicg.github.io/periodic-background-sync/#periodic-sync-registration-minimum-interval),
   /// you're not suggested to run periodic sync tasks
   /// `CoreWebView2ServiceWorkerSyncRegistrationManager.DispatchPeriodicSyncEventAsync`
   /// less than the value of this property.
-And this property is always returns an invalid
+This property is `-1` for all background
-  /// value `-1` for the background synchronization registration.
+  /// synchronization registrations.
   ///
   [propget] HRESULT MinIntervalInMilliseconds([out, retval] INT64* value);